 Open and gross lewdness and lascivious behavior is a felony in Massachusetts (M.G.L. c 272 s 16).
 Anyone convicted of open and gross lewdness and lascivious acts faces up to 3 years in state prison.
 Anyone convicted of this charge in Massachusetts must register as a sex offender.
 The statute of limitations is 6 years.

-Any sex crime is serious but open and gross in MA is taken very extremely serious.
-In addition to the typical penalties a felony conviction carries it also requires a sex offender registration.
-A criminal attorney can help to defend charges like open and gross behavior in MA.
+Open and gross cases are treated seriously in MA.
+In addition to the typical penalties, a felony conviction carries it also requires a sex offender registration.
+A criminal attorney can help to defend against charges like open and gross behavior in MA.